 Coleus 'Terra Nova Valentine' (height 10"; trailing)

 Terra Nova® 'Valentine' is part of the Color Clouds series, and stands out from other trailing coleus for its larger, red leaves and spreading habit of up to 30 inches!
 Great for impact in large containers, baskets, and urns.
+This coleus will not get lost among the more vigorous upright growers.
 Grow in part shade for best results.

 Please do not confuse this plant with the upright variety 'Valentine' that we have offered in our catalog for many years.

 Temperature: Coleus come from a tropical climate and need warm temperatures to thrive.
 Do not plant outdoors until temperatures are reliably above 60 degrees at night.
 Optimal temperature range for coleus is 70°F to 100°F.

 Hardiness: Tender perennial generally grown as an annual in the USA.
 Coleus will not survive a frost.

 Exposure: Part sun or high shade for best color.
 Some coleus tolerate full sun.
 Harden off new arrivals before planting.